bendanye/shortcut-kata/ide/README.md

 ## Practice 3

 1. Open p3.json and reformat the file
+2. Use "Select Opened File" function to select p3.json
-2. Rename p3.json to p3_test.json
+3. Rename p3.json to p3_test.json
-3. Copy the existing object and paste it using clipboard history
+4. Copy the existing object and paste it using clipboard history
-4. Compare test2_1.csv with test2_2.csv
+5. Compare test2_1.csv with test2_2.csv

 ## End of all practices